 The next few weeks were the worst of my life.
 I sent my three to stay with their dad for the holidays as felt I was waiting to die.
 As the labour would stop and start I was convinced he couldn’t get out, would die inside and I would follow him due to blood poisoning.
 If the doctors would not help me when I went in with early labour how would they help me if I lost him?
 If there was suddenly no sound on the Doppler at all?

-All I could do was Pray.
+All I could do was pray.
 Doctors were idiots.
 They had more than proved that.
-Now it was on my medical records that I had a phantom pregnancy yet WebMD stated a phantom pregnancy could be ruled out when a fetal heartbeat was heard separate from the mothers.
-I could prove that with my own Doppler and finger pulse but they refused to listen!
+Now it was on my medical records that I had a phantom pregnancy yet WebMD stated a phantom pregnancy (otherwise known as a ghost pregnancy, hysterical pregnancy, or pseudocyesis) could be ruled out when a fetal heartbeat was heard separate from the mothers.
+I could prove that with my own Doppler and finger pulse, but they refused to listen!
 It was such a dark and frightening time.

 But joy cometh in the morning.

 Many women have cryptic pregnancies.
-I was one of the lucky ones but many, mainly due to the abusive way doctors treat and disregard them are not so lucky.
-To share my story and what I have learned I have created a Yahoo!
-Group called Pregnantbutnegativetests.
-Please join this group if you are going through this type of pregnancy or if you are in health care and have not yet lost your common sense.
+I was one of the lucky ones but many, mainly because of the abusive way doctors treat and disregard them, are not so lucky.
+To share my news, full story and what I have learned, I created a Yahoo!
+Group called Pregnant but negative pregnancy tests.

-We are suing all of those doctors by for medical negligence.
+We are suing all of those doctors for medical negligence.